-- Lisa's extremely distraught over the messages and the tent and decides to start commuting from home in Portland. - Lisa's mother calls the Title IX Coordinator, demanding that Devon be suspended so that Lisa can return to school. - Is there a basis here for an emergency removal?
+- Lisa's extremely distraught over the messages and the tent and decides to start commuting from home thirty minutes away. - Devon discovers that Lisa has moved out of her res hall.
+Video footage of a campus parking lot shows him slashing her tires and leaving the knife that he used to do so on the front windshield of her car. - Lisa's mother calls the Title IX Coordinator, demanding that Devon be suspended so that Lisa can return to school. - Is there a basis here for an emergency removal?
 Why or why not? - What can or should the BIT be doing?
 What can the Title IX office be doing?